ovito.pipeline

 - class ovito.pipeline.Modifier

-This is the base class for all modifier types in OVITO.
+Base class for all data modification and processing algorithms in OVITO.
 See the

 ovito.modifiers

-Controls whether the modifier is applied to the data.
+Controls whether the modifier will be applied to the data or not.
 Disabled modifiers are skipped during evaluation of a data pipeline.

 - Default: